 - Enough time should be left for the team's internal debriefing sessions.
-Furthermore, apart from the initial dinner with the rector, dinners are also debriefing time for the team and should therefore not be attended by members of the institution. - A ten-minute gap should be left between each meeting to allow groups to go in and out, to give the evaluation team a few minutes to reflect together on previous meetings or to make changes to plans for the next meeting.
-Such brief breaks, in addition to coffee breaks, can also be useful to catch up on time if some meetings take longer than expected. - If the evaluation team needs to move from one location to another (e.g., to another faculty), the time required for this should be taken into account.
+Furthermore, apart from the initial dinner with the rector, dinners are also debriefing time for the team and should therefore not be attended by members of the institution. - A 15-minute gap should be left between each meeting to allow groups to go in and out.
+This is important for practical and technical reasons, and also to give the evaluation team a few minutes to reflect together on previous meetings or to make changes to plans for the next meeting.
+Such brief breaks, in addition to longer coffee breaks, can also be useful to catch up on time if some meetings take longer than expected. - If the evaluation team needs to move from one location to another (e.g., to another faculty), the time required for this should be taken into account when planning the programme of the site visit.
 If the institution is spread across several sites, careful consideration should be given as to whether visits to several sites are necessary.
-Unnecessary visits should be avoided in order to keep travelling time at a minimum. - If interpretation is required at any of the meetings, consideration should be given to the impact this will have on the length of the meeting. - All practical arrangements for the site visits, including transportation, accommodation and meals should be arranged in advanced and paid for by the institution. - Participants in the meetings should receive in advance information about the evaluation team and the objectives of the evaluation in general and the particular meeting in which they are involved. - It would be helpful for the team to receive the names and positions of the people to be interviewed in each meeting beforehand (at the latest the day before) and name plates should be provided for all meetings.
+Unnecessary visits should be avoided in order to keep travelling time to a minimum. - All practical arrangements for the site visit, including local transportation, accommodation and meals should be arranged in advanced and paid for by the institution.
+IEP will liaise with the team and cover the team's travel costs (flights/trains) to arrive to the location of the site visit. - Participants in the meetings should receive in advance information about the evaluation team and the objectives of the evaluation in general and the particular meeting in which they are involved. - It would be helpful for the team to receive the names and positions of the people to be interviewed in each meeting beforehand (at the latest the day before) and name plates should be provided for all meetings.